NocturnalSolutions/KituraBook/hello-world/hello-world.md

 ## So what did we do?

 First, we created a new project with Swift Package Manager.
-The full scope of what SPM can do is outside the scope of this book; if you are unfamiliar with it, have a look at the “[../appendices/spm-basics/spm-basics.md](Swift Package Manager basics)” appendix in this book for the basics as far as Kitura development is concerned.
+The full scope of what SPM can do is outside the scope of this book; if you are unfamiliar with it, have a look at the “[Swift Package Manager basics](../appendices/spm-basics/spm-basics.md)” appendix in this book for the basics as far as Kitura development is concerned.

 Then we added some code.
 Let’s go through it line by line.